Coming in August 2018

 Who should enroll in this program?

-This program is designed for English-speaking health professionals (nurses, advanced practice nurses, pharmacists, and physicians) involved in the management of patients requiring oral anticoagulation therapy.
+This program is designed for English-speaking health professionals (nurses, advanced practice registered nurses, pharmacists, and physicians) involved in the management of patients requiring oral anticoagulation therapy.

 A textbook is not required for this program.